What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 A BOL is issued for each truckload, container, or shipment, but is also determined by the specific requirements you have as a shipper.
 It can depend on the types of goods you are shipping, the letter of credit, and the purchase order, as well as other factors.

-Every shipment is unique and there is not always one BOL per shipment.
+Every shipment is unique and there's not always one BOL per shipment.
 For example, one truckload can have two BOLs due to the specifics of the shipment.
-There is also the possibility that three truckloads could have just one BOL.
+There's also the possibility that three truckloads could have just one BOL.

 Bill of Lading Information – How to Read a BOL